Learning nonequilibrium control forces to characterize dynamical phase transitions: Applications

 Theoretical~\cite{cates_motilityinduced_2015,bialke_effective_2014,pietzonka_extreme_2016} and numerical~\cite{hagan_structure_2013} characterizations of active matter provide a compelling model for nonequilibrium phenomena.
-Minimal models, for example, actively driven Brownian particles with purely repulsive WCA interaction potentials (ABPs) exhibit a rich spectrum of collective fluctuations, leading to nonequilibrium phase separation.
-This motility induced phase separation emerges from the impact of persistent, directional motion on the local diffusivity of the constituent particles.
-The precise connection between energy dissipation and pattern formation in these nonequilibrium transitions remains a topic of intense research~\cite{nguyen_design_2016, fodor_how_2019, fodor_dissipation_2020}; for example, the correlation between the structure formation in ABPs and fluctuations in entropy production was recently described by \citet{grandpre_entropy_2021}.
-Probing the connection between rare dynamical behavior and collective fluctuations, however, is extremely challenging because the onset of clustering in ABPs requires large system sizes and high densities and hence necessitates an exponentially large number of replicas for cloning type algorithms.
+Minimal models, such as actively driven Brownian particles (ABPs) with purely repulsive interaction potentials, exhibit a rich spectrum of collective fluctuations and nonequilibrium phase separation emerging from the impact of persistent, directional motion on the local diffusivity of the constituent particles.
+The precise connection between energy dissipation and pattern formation in these nonequilibrium transitions remains a topic of intense research~\cite{nguyen_design_2016, fodor_how_2019, fodor_dissipation_2020}.
+For example, the correlation between the structure formation in ABPs and fluctuations in entropy production was recently described by \citet{grandpre_entropy_2021}.
+Probing the connection between rare dynamical behavior and collective fluctuations, however, is extremely challenging because the onset of clustering in ABPs requires large system sizes and high densities that can be accessed by cloning type algorithms only with a large number of replicas.